-Three non-Indigenous heritage sites are located within the Project area.
+There are no non-Indigenous heritage sites are located within the Project area.
+Three non-Indigenous heritage sites are located in proximity to the Stage A - Network (west) project, as detailed in Table 4.3.
 A non-Indigenous heritage relic is defined as any 'deposit, object or material evidence which relates to the settlement of the area that comprises New South Wales, not being Aboriginal settlement, and which is of State or local heritage significance' (refer Section 4(1) of the Heritage Act).